adsung/Stock-Price-trend-classification-and-price-forecast-using-LSTM-and-ARIMA-model/README.md

 1. Build an RNN model or Long-short term mememory network that would predict the price trend of a company's stock; and

-2. Predict the future price of a company's stock using an ARIMA model.
+2. Predict the future price of a company's stock using a seasonal ARIMA model.

 Once the above is completed, we built a website that mimicked an individual's stock portfolio with the purpose of linking (1) and (2) together.
 The website link is: [*]